No shows booked at the moment.

 “What they have done is a desecration, a foolish and vindictive act of vandalism, by which they betrayed all the best and most valiant labors of our ancestors.
 We don’t want to accept this, because we cannot accept that the people, at least in the long run of things, can be wrong in our American democracy.
 But they can be wrong, just like any people, anywhere.
 And until we do accept this abject failure of both our system and ourselves, there is no hope for our redemption.” — Kevin Baker

 Reading Carrie Brownstein’s memoir made me think back to 1999 and indiepopradio.com (long defunct — don’t go there).
 Maybe I can recreate some of the playlist using youtube, with some help from archive.org.

 I won’t apologize (again) for once again not publishing one of these blurb collections in over a year and a half because, one, who cares? and two, who cares?
-I read these to think of birthday and Christmas presents to get for people, so really I’m just hurting myself.
+I read these to think of birthday and Christmas presents during the year.

 Iain Banks – The Wasp Factory (1984)

 I picked this up to see how Banks’s “straight” fiction compared to his sci-fi.
 I didn’t like it much, it’s ultra-dark and sick and I wasn’t in the mood for it.
 I guess I could have stopped reading it.